tntrung/jekyll-now/_posts/2017-08-04-Learning-Keras-by-Examples.md

 ---
 layout: post
-title: Learning basic TensorFlow, Keras and Convolutional Neural Network (CNN) by examples! - Part I
+title: Learning basic TensorFlow, Keras for CNN implementation by examples! - Part I
 ---

 In this tutorial, we learn TensorFlow, Keras by going step by step from simple thing to recent state-of-the-art neural network in computer vision.
-At the beginning of the tutorial, we learn how to implement convolutional neural networks by TensorFlow and more efficient tool Keras.
-We start with simple to get familiar with them.
-Towards the end of this tutorial, you can go advance to implement from the scratch state-of-the-art convolution neural networks: VGG, Inception V4, DenseNet, etc.
+At the beginning of the tutorial, we learn how to implement Convolutional Neural Networks (CNN) by TensorFlow and more efficient tool Keras.
+Towards the end of this tutorial, you can go advance to implement from the scratch state-of-the-art CNN, such as: VGG, Inception V4, DenseNet, etc. If you are not familiar with CNN, I recommend to take a look this tutorial first: [http://cs231n.github.io/convolutional-networks/](http://cs231n.github.io/convolutional-networks/)

 # What is Keras?